Houses made of cow dung not affected by atomic radiation: Gujarat court judge | Law-Order

 - India

-A sessions court judge in Vyara town of Gujarat's Tapi district has stressed on the need to protect cows in the country, saying ''science has proved houses made of cow dung remain unaffected by nuclear radiation''.
+A sessions court judge in Gujarat's Tapi district has stressed on the need to protect cows in the country, saying ''science has proved houses made of cow dung remain unaffected by atomic radiation''.

+Also, cow's urine can cure many incurable diseases, Tapi district sessions judge Samir Vyas observed in November last year while sentencing a 22-year-old man to life imprisonment for transporting cows and bullocks from Gujarat to Maharashtra in violation of various laws.

 The judge said though 75 years have passed since India achieved independence, incidents of cow slaughter are on the rise instead of coming down.